Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

-We investigated two possible ``exotic'' scenarios.
-In the first one we have assumed that strangelets were born anywise among other conventionally produced particles \cite{9,Castor_str} (see subsection 7.3.1).
-In the second case we considered strangelets produced as remnants of the Centauro fireball explosion, according to the mechanism proposed in \cite{8} (see subsection 7.3.2).
+Two possible ``exotic'' scenarios were investigated.
+In the first one it was assumed that strangelets were born anywise among other conventionally produced particles \cite{9,Castor_str} (see subsubsection 7.3.1).
+In the second case, strangelets produced as remnants of the Centauro fireball explosion, according to the mechanism proposed in \cite{8} (see subsubsection 7.3.2) were considered.
 In this case the signal will be the sum of a strangelet transition curve and the one produced by nucleons coming from the isotropic decay of the Centauro fireball.
 This case has been preliminarily investigated in \cite{9} and recently more detailed simulations have been done \cite{Sowa_note} by GEANT 3.21.
 In both cases the background was estimated by means of the HIJING generator, assuming that a part of energy going into conventional particle production equals a difference between the total energy available in the phase space region (and being $\sim$ 150 TeV within the CASTOR acceptance) and energy taken by a Centauro fireball and/or a strangelet.